IsmaTew/DMML2021_Nestle/README.md

 | Recall              | 0.4425              | 0.3462           | 0.3990               |  0.4277             |  0.7481            |
 | F1-Score            | 0.4366              | 0.3438           | 0.3967               |  0.4248             |  0.7486            |
 | Accuracy            | 0.4448              | 0.3479           | 0.4010               |  0.4313             |  0.7479            |

+### *Differents methods we tried:*<br><br>

+First, we try without any cleaning Logistic regression, KNN, Decision Tree and Random forest.
+We saw that Logistic regression was the best (slightly better than Random forest.)
+We tried TF-IDF with dimensionality reduction PCA and standardisation for the 4 methods (Logistic Regression, KNN, Decision Tree, Random forest) but nothing was conclusive.
+We tried as well two cleaners, namely Spacy and Nltk.
+Nltk was giving better results.
+We use Doc2Vec with the 4 methods as well.
+In the end, the most promising was Logistic Regression with Doc2Vec using Nltk.